 Disclosure: This post contains affiliate links.
 If you buy or sign-up through one of those links, you won’t pay a penny more but we’ll get a small commission that helps us in running this blog.
 Read the Disclosure page.

-Even though it all sounds like a piece of cake, but users can’t even make it till the end.
+Even though it all sounds like a piece of cake, users get disqualified within a few seconds while completing them.

-You must have thought what in the hell is happening?
-Why is it rejecting you?
+If the same thing has happened to you, you might have thought, what in the hell is happening?
+Why are they rejecting you?
 How to qualify for online surveys?

 1. Screening Test Issue

-The screening test also known as Classification questions are those you see before taking a survey.
-Questions related to age, family, gender, habits, education, etc. all belong to it.
+The screening test, also known as Classification questions, are those you see before taking a survey.
+It includes questions related to age, family, gender, habits, education, & so on.

-For example, if you do not own a car, it makes little sense that you take part in a survey where a car company wants feedback.
+For example, if you do not own a car, it makes no sense to take part in a survey where a car company wants feedback.

 3. Using a VPN or Ad Blocker